Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference

 \section{Approach}

-Based on these insights, we propose \textbf{\textit{\app}}, an novel approach that directly \textbf{Infers} \textbf{R}esource-\textbf{O}riented \textbf{I}ntentions in code to boost static resource leak detection, by leveraging the power of large language models (LLMs).
+Based on these insights, we propose \textbf{\textit{\app}}, a novel approach that directly \textbf{Infers} \textbf{R}esource-\textbf{O}riented \textbf{I}ntentions in code to boost static resource leak detection, by leveraging the power of large language models (LLMs).
 In the approach, LLMs function as extensive knowledge bases with exceptional code understanding capabilities~\cite{openai2023gpt4,bubeck2023sparks,petroni2019language,huang2022prompt}, rendering them well-suited for inferring resource-oriented intentions.

 Figure~\ref{fig:overview} represents the approach overview of \app.
-Upon receiving a code snippet, \app employs a well-designed prompt to instruct the LLM in inferring the involved resource acquisition, release, and reachability validation intentions, eliminating the need for prior information of resoruce API pairs.
-The LLM generates outputs in natural language, which are subsequently parsed into formal expressions of intentions.
-By aggregating these inferred intentions, \app proceeds to implement a lightweight static-analysis based algorithm to analyzes the control-flow paths extracted from the code, allowing for the detection of resource leaks.
-The algorithm takes into consideration the resource acquisition and release along individual control flow paths to find potential leaks.
-Then, it accounts for the impact of resource reachability across these paths on sibling branches, mitigating false alarms and enhancing the precision of leak detection.
+For a given code snippet, \app first instantiates the prompt template to instruct the LLM in inferring the involved resource acquisition, release, and reachability validation intentions, which does no require any prior information on resource API pairs.
+The intentions generated by LLMs (which are described in natural language) are then converted into structured expressions, so as to facilitate the subsequent static analysis stage.
+By aggregating these inferred intentions, \app then proceeds to apply a two-stage static analysis algorithm to analyze the control-flow paths extracted from the code.
+The algorithm first identifies potential leak-risky paths based on the inferred resource acquisition/release APIs, and then prunes leak-risky paths with unreachable resources based on the inferred reachability validation across these paths on sibling branches, so as to reduce false alarms of resource leak detection.